yanxiaodi/EmployeePayslipCalculator/README.md

 ### Web App

-`EmployeePayslipCalculator.WebApp` is a angular project.
+`EmployeePayslipCalculator.WebApp` is an Angular project.
 I like Angular and TypeScript since they can improve my work efficiency.

 An Angular app must have some resonable layers design.
 I create a service named `HttpClientService` to encapsulate the HTTP api of Angular.
 So I can easily get a response model from the api.
 The main service is the `CalculatorService` class.
 It's very simple that just contains a few codes.